Figuring out how to use stock photos legally can be quite a headache.

-Those guides will help you learn the ins and outs of how to use stock photos legally when it comes to fair use doctrine.
+Those guides will help you learn the ins and outs of how to use stock photos legally when it comes to the fair use doctrine.

-Attribution: To Credit or Not!
+Attribution: To Credit or Not?

-Free Vs. Paid Stock Site
+Free vs. Paid Stock Site

 Stock image users often wonder if they should use free stock photo sites or premium versions.
 In most cases, there is nothing wrong with using any of them as long as they help fill the visual gap relevantly in your content.

 But, there is a small catch when it comes to free stock photo sites.
-You see, the photographer waives off all rights to the photograph to reputable free stock photo sites such as Unsplash and Pixabay.
+You see, the photographer waives all rights to the photograph to reputable free stock photo sites such as Unsplash and Pixabay.
 But do they have the right to the ‘models’ that appear in the pictures?

-According to the laws, proper permission is required to use images of ‘models’ in commercial photographs.
+By law, proper permission is required to use images of ‘models’ in commercial photographs.
 Examples of these models include:

 - A distinguishable person or animal